 have been internally displaced) and we are witnessing the highest levels of displacement on record: an average of one person displaced every two

-Of Daudy’s work, Art Critic Marina Warner has said, “Daudy is interested in illuminating power structures and using the visual arts as a means
+Of Kate’s work, Art Critic Marina Warner has said, “Kate is interested in illuminating power structures and using the visual arts as a means of

 current world circumstances can seem so dire, the future remains in our hands.”